keboola/developers-docs/cli/getting-started/index.md

 ## Create New Configurations

 Let's say you want to download some data from Wikipedia.
-You can run [`kbc create`](/cli/commands/create-config/) without options and be guided by an interactive dialog or fill all the options:
+You can run [`kbc create`](/cli/commands/create-config/) without options and be guided by an interactive dialog, or fill all the options:

 ```
 ➜ kbc create config -b main -c ex-generic-v2 -n wiki